cofob/pydanticxml/README.md

 ## Features

+- Based on Pydantic 2
 - Convert Pydantic models to XML and vice versa
-- Support for XML attributes, elements, content, **lists**.
+- Support for XML attributes, elements, content, lists.
-- Compatible with most Pydantic features (e.g. default values, validators, `Field` etc.)
+- Compatible with most Pydantic features (e.g. default values, aliases, validators, `Field` etc.)
 - Very easy to use.
 Extends Pydantic's API with only a few methods.
 - Has no dependencies other than Pydantic
-- Have a good docs in the source code
-- Fully tested (100% coverage)
+- Fully tested (almost 100% coverage)
+- Supports mypy

 ## Installation